pangeo-data/education-material/wg/README.md

 ## draft purpose

 Pangeo is taken as a community coordination effort 'scientists, software, compute infrastructure'.
-Pangeo education has three components thereby: Provide learning paths to research scientists without reinventing wheels, provide software publication support for domain scientists, and support curriculum work.
-There are two conceptual artifacts we need to keep in focus:
+Pangeo education has components thereby: Provide learning paths to research scientists without reinventing wheels, provide software publication support for domain scientists, support curriculum work... and so on.

 # history recent first